A military vet stopped a man who was breaking into his house. Days later, the suspect returned and killed the vet and his wife.

 Now, he faces decades behind bars.

-This month, a Virginia jury convicted Ronnie Marshall on murder and weapon charges for the deaths of Edward and Brenda McDaniel in Fairfax, Virginia, according to WJLA.
+A Virginia jury convicted Ronnie Marshall on murder and weapon charges for the deaths of Edward and Brenda McDaniel in Fairfax, Virginia, according to WJLA.
 The couple, who were both U.S. Army colonels, were found dead on May 26, 2021.

 Marshall is set to be sentenced at a later date.
 He faces life in prison.